Ji Han-jae

-Ji Han-jae (Chi Hon-tsoi) is a South Korean hapkido grandmaster known as the founder of Sin Moo Hapkido.
+Ji Han-jae (August 1936 – January 28, 2026) was a South Korean hapkido grandmaster known as the founder of Sin Moo Hapkido.
 He appeared in the 1972 film Game of Death starring Bruce Lee.

 Training

-Born in Andong, Gyeongsangbuk-do, South Korea on October 27, 1936, he began his martial arts training in 1949 under Choi Yong-sool and reached the rank of eighth dan.
+Born in Andong, North Gyeongsang Province, Korea, Japan in August 1936, he began his martial arts training in 1949 under Choi Yong-sool and reached the rank of eighth dan.
 Ji trained with Choi until 1956, when he moved to Seoul to open a school of self-defense.
 Ji trained in the ancient methods of Korean martial arts known as Sam Rang Do Tek Gi by a man named Taoist Lee.
-Though this man's identity cannot be confirmed, he is believed to have he trained Ji in meditation, the Korean long staff jangbong (장봉; 長棒)", short staff danbong (단봉; 短棒)" and the unique kicks of Sam Rang Do Tek Gi.
+Though this man's identity cannot be confirmed, he is believed to have trained Ji in meditation, the Korean long staff jangbong (장봉; 長棒)", short staff danbong (단봉; 短棒)" and the unique kicks of Sam Rang Do Tek Gi.

 Hapkido master

 In 1959, Ji combined all of his martial arts knowledge and began to teach hapkido.

 Many people consider Ji the founder of hapkido, while others credit his teacher Choi, who referred to his art as yawara (柔) or yukwonsul (柔拳術)".
 It is commonly claimed by his students that Ji was the first to use the name hapkido for the techniques he was teaching at that time.
 Choi's first student Seo Bok-seop, however, said in a 1980 interview that Jung Moo Kwan was the first to use the term to refer to the art as well as the symbol of the eagle to represent hapkido.
 Regardless, part of the kicking techniques used in many styles of hapkido is marked by changes implemented by Ji and Kim Moo-hong (aka Kim Moo-woong or Kim Moo-hyun), also a student of Choi.
 After studying with Choi, Kim went to a Buddhist temple and learned a kicking art there.
 Traveling to Seoul in 1961, he lived and trained with Ji for eight months and, by implementing the kicking methods they had both learned, they finalized the kicking curriculum for hapkido, significantly expanding it to include kicks to higher targets and spinning and jumping kicks, none of which were originally part of Choi's system.

 In addition, Ji's original Sung Moo Kwan shared space with people who trained in other arts including Western boxing.
 Ji and his senior students developed tactics for dealing with boxing, tang soo do, taekwondo and judo and incorporated them into Ji's curriculum.